 The village of Stare Chrapowo (Alten Grape) was first recorded in 1212 under the name of Crapone, in a document describing the boundaries of the property of the Cistercian abbey in Kołbacz.
 In 1373 it belonged to the St Mary’s Foundation of Szczecin.
-The church was built at the turn of the 15th and 16th centuries.
-In the 18th century it was rebuilt, and in 1945 burned during the war.
-Reconstruction was conducted in 1977-1986.
+The church was built there at the turn of the 15th and 16th centuries.
+In the 18th century it was rebuilt, and in 1945 it was burned down during the war.
+Reconstruction was carried out in 1977-1986.
 After its completion, the church received a new dedication.